Tais993/Async-programming/index.md

 So, how about instead using concurrency we use parallelism?
 Sure!
 Threads, you can come in now.

 Threads, OS-Threads to be specific, using those we can let our processor run multiple things at the same time.
 You're loading a file?
-Just creete a new thread and do it on there!
+Just create a new thread and do it on there!

 At least, you'd want to do that.
 But it's not that simple, threads aren't lightweight.
-Thread's are heavy.
+Threads are heavy.
 OS-threads are designed with everything in mind, so they store a lot more data than they require.

 So a solution, you use a pool, a ThreadPool.
 A thread pool re-uses threads, this way you don't constantly create new